 Start Your Adventure with Qoricancha Expeditions

-Choose Qoricancha Expeditions for expert guidance, safety, and deep cultural insights throughout your Inca Trail adventure.
+Choose Qoricancha Expeditions for expert guidance, safety and deep cultural insights throughout your Inca Trail adventure.

 Dreaming of hiking the legendary Classic Inca Trail to Machu Picchu in 2026?
 Permits are now available from March onward, but they sell out fast!
 We recommend booking as soon as possible to secure your ideal travel dates and the best campsites.
 Join us, and hike with trusted local experts who turn every step into an unforgettable experience.

-At Qoricancha Expeditions, we make hiking the Inca Trail to Machu Picchu easy and worry-free.
+We make hiking the Inca Trail to Machu Picchu easy and worry-free.
 We offer daily departures, so you can choose the date that works best for your trip.
 With just two travelers, your hike is confirmed, no waiting for large groups.
 Be sure to book early to get your Inca Trail 2026 permits and experience the Inca Trail.

 If the Classic Inca Trail is fully booked for your preferred travel date, you may consider hiking the Short Inca Trail or one of our alternative treks.
 Please contact us to check availability with our sales team.